 Safety Culture is not built by having a couple of signs in your workplace warning workers about loud noises.
 It is usually the last thing to think about when it comes to management, but actually the most important and should never be ignored.

 It doesn’t matter what kind of team you have; it is never too late or hard to implement a safety culture in your organization.
 This goes a long way toward changing the mindset and the actions of both workers and management.

 Creating a safety culture in your organization means that all employees are included in the safety and health program.
 They are given the needed tools to recognize bad safety practices and feel motivated to advocate for their own safety and the safety of others.
 They should feel empowered to improve safety in all the facilities.

 Why is it important?

 Employees and their representatives know the most about hazards and incidents that could occur during their daily tasks.
 Therefore, it is very important to include them in the safety program, in order to make it successful.
 A successful safety culture will help decrease risks and save money and time.

 First, you should keep in mind that improving your safety culture doesn’t happen overnight, and it requires a solid foundation, time, and a commitment to safety.

 Start with properly communicating safety standards.
 When your employees understand safety standards, they can help with establishing, operating, evaluating, and improving safety and health programs.
 It can be taken a step forward by showing workers how they can help keep each other safe.

 Workers should feel comfortable reporting any health or safety concerns.
 Therefore, you should make sure to keep an open-door policy that welcomes workers to talk to their managers about any issue or make any suggestions.
-Also, you should encourage communication between co-workers because it can help bring to light risks that workers may not have known about or anticipated.
+Also, it would help if you encouraged communication between co-workers because it can help bring to light risks that workers may not have known about or anticipated.